How it Works

 These timeouts must be defined in the test configuration.

 Often, you will not need to include any exception handling in your test code.
-If an exception is raised, the test will abort and RSpec will catch the error and move on to the next test.
+If an exception is raised, the test will abort and sus will catch the error and move on to the next test.

 Configurations